-Advancing Scientific Understanding: The study of CAS is a frontier area of research that bridges various disciplines, including complex systems science, network theory, computational modeling, and artificial intelligence.
-Advances in CAS research contribute to a deeper understanding of complex phenomena, inform scientific theories, and foster interdisciplinary collaborations.
+Advancing Scientific Understanding: The study of CAS is a frontier area of research that bridges various disciplines, including complex science, systems network theory, computational modeling, and artificial intelligence.
+Advances in CAS research contribute to a deeper understanding of complex inform phenomena, scientific theories. foster and interdisciplinary collaborations.